So, how do you get more Twitter followers, then?

 With a bot, they risk going outside of Twitter’s daily engagement limits, which will instantly put a red flag on your account.
 If you’ve already spent a bit of time growing your reputation, you really don’t want to jeopardize this.

-When it comes to buying your followers, this is only going to set you back even more.
+When it comes to buying followers on Twitter, this is only going to set you back even more.
 The followers will be fake, and it will be obvious – your engagement rate will be bad, and Twitter might even limit your page’s scope in terms of people seeing your tweets.

 So, you’ve managed to get yourself a Twitter profile, and you’ve got a few followers already.
 It might be tempting at this point, then to get jaded and hung up on the idea that you might struggle to grow your following for a while.